Toggle: English / Spanish

 Colostomy is a surgical procedure that brings one end of the large intestine out through an opening (stoma) made in the abdominal wall.
 Stools moving through the intestine drain through the stoma into a bag attached to the abdomen.

 The colostomy may be short-term or permanent.

-The type of approach used depends on what other procedure done needs to be done.
-In general, the surgical cut is made in the middle of the abdomen.
+The type of approach used depends on what other procedure needs to be done.
+The surgical cut is usually made in the middle of the abdomen.
 The bowel resection or repair is done as needed.

-For the colostomy, one end of the healthy colon is brought out through the abdomen wall, usually on the left side.
-The edges of bowel are stitched to the skin of the abdomen wall.
+For the colostomy, one end of the healthy colon is brought out through an opening made in the abdomen wall, usually on the left side.
+The edges of bowel are stitched to the skin of opening.
+This opening is called a stoma.
 A bag called a stoma appliance is placed around the opening to allow stool to drain.

 Your colostomy may be short-term.
-If you have surgery on part of your large intestine, a colostomy will allow the other part of your intestine to rest while you recover.
+If you have surgery on part of your large intestine, a colostomy allows the other part of your intestine to rest while you recover.
 Once your body has fully recovered from the first surgery, you will have another surgery to reattach the ends of the large intestine.
-In general, this is done after 12 weeks.
+This is usually done after 12 weeks.

 Why the Procedure Is Performed

 - Infection of the abdomen, such as perforated or an